ashokb24/weather-tracker/README.md

 - I would advise you to go through the API documentation first, understand what Accuweather provides that suits your need.
 - For my sample application, I wanted to understand on how can I get the current weather condition of a particular city or for a particular postcode.
 Hence, I have experimented CurrentConditionAPI.
 - Likewise, you can experiment ForecastAPI, IndicesAPI, WeatherAlarms API.
 - Accuweather has another API called LocationAPI.
 This API helps us to get a locationKey for a particular location.
 This locationKey has to be retrieved before invoking other APIs.
+LocationAPIKey has to be passed as a Pathvariable in most Accuweather API GET calls.

 ## Authorization